-- Egg whites – this helps give volume to the bread
+- Egg whites – they’re what keep this bread light and airy.

 - Xanthan gum – this helps thicken the bread since this version is made without yeast

-Combine a good quality olive oil with fresh rosemary and salt.
+Combine a good quality olive oil with fresh rosemary or any other herbs and salt.

 Beat the egg whites into stiff peaks.